“My parents are SO embarrassing!”

 Everyone has heard that one on more than one occasion.
 We know our teenagers feel embarrassed by us.

-And guess what?
+But guess what?
 We feel embarrassed by our teenagers, too.
 We’re embarrassed because we worry our teenager’s behavior reflects poorly—sometimes really poorly—on us.
-If we were better parents, our teenagers would always be polite, always dress appropriately, never make dumb mistakes, right?
-Of course not, but that’s how we feel.

 Turns out, our teenagers can relate.
-But why do they feel that “my parents are so embarrassing?”
+But why do they feel that?
 Here’s what our experts had to say.

 “Teens see their parents as a direct reflection of themselves because they haven’t yet separated and formed a clear identity,” explains Dr. Barbara Greenberg, a psychologist and co-author of Teenage as a Second Language.
 “So with this in mind we must understand that teens see themselves as an extension of their parents.
 If parents do something embarrassing, it reflects directly on the teens.”

 “When we feel unsure about ourselves, any of us, we don’t want anyone attached to us to highlight that,” explains Amy Speidel, a parenting coach.
-“We think, ‘I want you to look normal because I’m not feeling very normal right now.’
-For teens, the personal perception that they might be ‘out of it’ can be at an all time high.
+“When we’re uncertain, we think, ‘I want you to look normal because I’m not feeling very normal right now.’
+For teens, the personal perception that they might be out of it can be at an all time high.
 Their hyper vigilance around parents is the hyper vigilance they feel within themselves.”

-I’m very lucky that my mom is so “hip” and doesn’t really do embarrassing things.
-Although, something that is embarrassing and annoying is when she thinks she is super funny in front of friends.
+Something that is embarrassing and annoying is when my mom thinks she is super funny in front of friends.

 Haley, Newbury, OH